 When to See a Doctor for Head Pain

 If you were involved in any type of accident or traumatic event, such as a car crash or serious slip and fall, or if you sustained any other obvious and apparent blow to the head, see a medical professional.
 Your doctor can conduct critical diagnostic tests and either rule out or confirm that you have had a concussion.
 From there, he or she can recommend the proper treatment.

 Additionally, if you experience any head pain that comes on suddenly, headaches that are more severe or frequent than usual, or head pain that worsens or does not improve with over-the-counter pain medications, you should see a doctor.
 If you are experiencing what feels like the worst headache of your life or a severe headache accompanied by any other warnings signs—such as confusion, fainting, a high fever, stiff neck, trouble walking or speaking, blurred vision, nausea, vomiting, or numbness/partial paralysis—seek immediate emergency care.

-We provide comprehensive, cutting-edge head pain and concussion treatment in Highland Village, Little Elm, and all of the surrounding areas.
+We provide comprehensive, cutting-edge head pain and concussion treatment in Highland Village, Little Elm, Frisco, and the DFW surrounding areas.
 We are committed to ensuring that you receive the highest quality care from the moment you call.

 Personalized Quality Care

 In-house Lab, X-Ray & CT Scan